itissid/js_toy_projects/minesweeper/README.md

   - When printing a string there are some special chars like '\n' that help print a new line.
 It is instructive to give toy examples in code.org to show what these special characters are like the tab char '\t'.
   Example what should `console.log("1\t2\t3\n4\t5\t6")` print?
-- A bit of knowledge of function return values is required: Although this task does not require them to write any functions only complete some missing code inside it.
+- A bit of knowledge of function return values is useful, although not required.
+The assignment does not require students to write any functions, only complete some missing code inside it in `minesweeper.js`.

 ### The task